aramay/phase0/week-8/intro-to-databases/my_solution.md

 3. What is a primary key?
 What is a foreign key?
 How can you determine which is which?
     * `Primary Keys` uniquely identify each row in the table.
 Primary keys can be auto generated numbers or some value that can uniquely identify a record.
     * A `foreign key` (FK) is a column or combination of columns that is used to establish and enforce a link between the data in two tables.
+    * We can check `schema` details to check which is which.
+It usually has `primary key` or `foreign key` identifiers there.

 4. How can you select information out of a SQL database?
 What are some general guidelines for that?
     * We can use `select` statements with column name.